 The lead acid battery (or batteries) will furnish all power required by your vehicle.
 Two types are generally employed.
-The electric vehicle type battery pack, commonly used, can be expected to have a life of approx. 2 years, or 350 to 400 cycles.
+The electric vehicle type battery pack, commonly used, can be expected to have a life of approximately 2 years, or 350 to 400 cycles.
 One cycle is the discharging and charging of the battery within proper limits.
-The heavy duty industrial type of battery has a life of approx. $7\frac{1}{2}$ years, or 1800 cycles, with appropriate use and care.
+The heavy duty industrial type of battery has a life of approximately 7-1/2 years, or 1800 cycles, in appropriate use and with proper care.

-It cannot be over emphasized how important good maintenance procedures and careful care of your batteries will affect their useful life.
+It can not be over emphasized how important good maintenance procedures and careful care of your batteries will affect their useful life.
 It is therefore recommended that a comprehensive maintenance program be established and adhered to throughout the life of your vehicle.
 A 5 point program is outlined below to assist you in understanding and establishing good battery care.